FLOWERS A-L

 Biennial (zone 6).
 Wonderful sparkling red flowers and finely divided, delicate foliage.
 Stunning.
 Click thumbnails for details of the flowers.
 The bright scarlet flowers attract hummingbirds.
 Plant in group for best effect.
 Can be used as an annual since it easily flowers the first year.
 Height 60 cm to 150 cm.
 Drought tolerant.
 Full sun, well drained soil.

 Annual.
 Huge white flowers opening up in late afternoon and releasing one of the most wonderful scent!
-Large twining vine needing lots of food, water, and space.
-Feed it generously.
-Very large trumpet-shaped blooms, 15 cm wide and 20 cm long, unraveling in just a few seconds (like a time lapse movie).
+Large twining vine needing lots of plant food, water, and space.
+Very large trumpet-shaped blooms, 15 cm wide and 20 cm long, opening up in just a few seconds (like a time lapse movie).
 Blooming start late here (end of August).
 Incredible fragrance.

 .